-The Medicaid Agency covers the following home health acute care skilled nursing services:
+The Medicaid agency covers the following home health acute care services:

-- 1. Full Skilled Nursing Services - that require the skills of a Registered Nurse (RN) or a Licensed Practical Nurse (LPN) under the supervision of a Registered Nurse, if the services involve one or more of the following:
+- 1. Full Skilled Nursing Services that require the skills of a Registered Nurse (RN) or a Licensed Practical Nurse (LPN) under the supervision of a Registered Nurse, if the services involve one or more of the following:

 - a.
-Observation (approximately 3 weeks);
+Observation (approximately 3 weeks)

 - b.
-Assessment (approximately 3 weeks);
+Assessment (approximately 3 weeks)

 - c.
-Treatment;
+Treatment

 - d.
-Teaching (approximately 3 days);
+Teaching (approximately 3 days)

 - e.
-Training (approximately 4 visits unless client remains unstable); and
+Training (approximately 4 visits unless client remains unstable)

 - f.
-Management; and
+Management

 - g.
-Evaluation.
+Evaluation

 - 2. Brief Skilled Nursing Visit only if one of the following activities is performed during the visit: - a.
-An injection; - b.
-Blood draw; or - c.
-Placement of medications in containers (e.g., envelopes, cups, medisets).
+An injection - b.
+A blood draw - c.
+The placement of medications in containers (e.g., envelopes, cups, medisets)